 - Records stored at Rosemount should have a retention period of less than 10 years.
 Records with long retention periods stored under the conditions at Rosemount are likely to be unreadable because of fading or other environmental and pest hazards.

 - When boxing records for storage at Rosemount, only use 1 cubic foot boxes with removable lids.
 These boxes are sturdier than the larger banker boxes, are easier to move when necessary, and hold up better under the conditions present.

 - When new boxes of information are moved into Rosemount, de-identify boxes storing private information.
 Use only numbers on the boxes and keep an itemized index of contents in your office.
 Do not label boxes with the content identified on the outside of the box.

 - When new boxes of information are moved into Rosemount, use tamper-resistant tape on the boxes.
 Tamper-resistant tape will make an indelible mark on the boxes if opened.
 If you have reason to open the box while in storage, mark on the box who opened it and the date and re-tape the box.

 - All traffic in and out of the storage areas in Rosemount will be managed.
 All visitors to the storage areas in Rosemount will have to check in at the office with University identification and will also have to check out at the office when business is completed.

 - All information stored at Rosemount be destroyed once retention schedules have been met.
 Private data will need to be shredded.
 The Rosemount Research Center can help make arrangements for a shredding company.

-If you have any questions concerning storage of information at Rosemount, please contact the Records & Information Management Office at 612-625-3497.
+If you have any questions concerning storage of information at Rosemount, please contact the Data Access and Privacy Office at 612-625-3497.